 Manchester Centre for Youth Studies

-I am associate head of the recently formed Manchester Centre for Youth Studies.
+I am a founding member of the Manchester Centre for Youth Studies.
 The centre brings together researchers from across the university – including the humanities, social sciences and education – to explore how the meanings, experiences and representations of youth have changed over time.
 Historically, children and young people have been seen as a source of concern for the media, politicians and academics.
 MCYS aims to examine the competing conceptualisations of childhood and youth, and provides an opportunity to develop novel perspectives and new approaches to historical and contemporary understandings of the area by encouraging opportunities to compare and contrast trends, regionally, nationally and internationally in a variety of contexts.
 The Centre comprises academics from across a wide range of disciplines including: Sociology, Criminology, History, Linguistics, English and Education.
 Our vision is to become a focus of excellence for research on youth across a range of disciplines.
 Our strength and distinctiveness grow out of these inter-disciplinary relationships.

 In 2011 I launched a new project looking at the association between vowel and colour perception.
 I’m trying to find firstly if people are indeed able to identify different vowels with different colours, and then look into whether people’s accents have an effect on the nature of this association.